 PLAQUE TO PLAQUE

 As you decide which paths or roads to follow from plaque to plaque do call in at the tourist office and ask them for advice and ideas.
-The Western Front Way is a shared endeavour with our colleagues, friends and fellow walkers in France and Belgium.
-We have highlighted the overall route you can take by marking the villages with plaques, but the detail of how you get between them as you go North or South is over to you to explore, share and enjoy.
+The Western Front Way is a shared endeavour with our colleagues, friends and fellow enthusiasts in France and Belgium.
 We have worked hard to establish a suggested route, but the actual route you follow, and how you do it, is entirely up to you.
 We can accept no responsibility for any loss or damage of any kind you may suffer from using the suggested route click here to view our full Terms & Conditions

 All the routes are free to download and share as widely as you would like.
 If you want more information do drop us a line at email@example.com and we will try and help.

 Follow our route through Poppy Country, snake through small villages and medieval towns, up to the ramparts at Laon and down towards Compiègne home of the Armistice carriage.